n-j-p/AoC2025/README.md

 all valid button presses, we then calculate the minimum.
 To-do (unlikely that I'll ever get around to this, but): refine the feasible variable space with something like the Fourier–Motzkin algorithm.

+Day 11: Part 1 was achievable with a networkx.DiGraph, part 2 less so...
+I code up a DFS tree search algorithm approximately once a year, in December ;-) So even though this was easier than day 9 and 10, it still took quite a bit of time to debug the tree traversal.
+Then we can enumerate svr->dac->fft->out, which was zero, and svr->fft->dac-> out.
+The tree visualisations on reddit helped refine this idea.